 Calculating how much you can recover for your accident case is only achievable with the help of an experienced lawyer.
 You can contact us today to learn more about calculating the exact compensation you should expect from your motorcycle accident case.

 One of the most frequently asked questions we get during our free consultations is how long an accident claim process is in California.
 The answer to that depends on the case.

 When we cannot reach a settlement offer we are happy with, we usually file an injury claim.
 The following steps are what you can normally expect in a typical case:

 1) Hire a Motorcycle Accident Lawyer

 Insurance adjusters are professional negotiators hired to do just one thing – protect an insurance company’s profits.
 And you know what?
 They do an amazing job.
-Which is why you should never accept a settlement offer without consulting with a lawyer first.
-We cannot stress how important it is that you get an experienced California motorcycle accident lawyer working on your case.
+Which is why you should never accept a settlement offer for your personal injury claim without consulting with a lawyer first.
+We cannot stress how important it is that you get an experienced motorcycle accident lawyer working on your case.